gamma235/node-blog/README.md

 Known bugs:

 1. On the /posts/new page, the title is not being picked up and parsed.
-2. On the /posts/new page, the content text-area starts the cursor in the middle, not the left.
+2. On the /posts/new page, the content text-area starts the cursor in the middle, not to the left.